GabrielCamba/Grants-Program/applications/openPayroll.md

 **Cover Different Scenarios**

 - Provide more customizable features for different scenarios such as:
-  Define start and end date for a payment, define the amount of times to repeat a payment TODO Add more scenarios
+  Define start and end date for a payment, define the amount of times to repeat a payment.
+- We a few changes this project can also be used to automated DAO payroll.
+- Paying the rent, paying for subscriptions, paying for services, etc.
+- DCA (Dollar Cost Averaging) for crypto assets.
+- Automated savings.
+- Gradual token incentive distribution to replace vested air drops.

 ## Referral Program (optional) :moneybag: